fluxcd/flux2/rfcs/0004-insecure-http/README.md

           - --insecure-allow-http=false
 ```

-> Note: The flag shall not be added to the following controllers:
+**Note:** The flag shall not be added to the following controllers:
-> * kustomize-controller: This flag is excluded from this controller, as the upstream `kubenetes-sigs/kustomize` project
+* kustomize-controller: This flag is excluded from this controller, as the upstream `kubenetes-sigs/kustomize` project
-> does not support disabling HTTP connections while fetching resources from remote bases.
+does not support disabling HTTP connections while fetching resources from remote bases.
 We can revisit this if the
-> upstream project adds support for this at a later point in time.
+upstream project adds support for this at a later point in time.
-> * helm-controller: This flag does not serve a purpose in this controller, as the controller does not make any HTTP calls.
+* helm-controller: This flag does not serve a purpose in this controller, as the controller does not make any HTTP calls.
-> Furthermore although both controllers can also do remote applies, serving `kube-apiserver` over plain
+Furthermore although both controllers can also do remote applies, serving `kube-apiserver` over plain
-> HTTP is disabled by default.
+HTTP is disabled by default.
 While technically this can be enabled, the option for this configuration was also disabled
-> quite a while back (ref: https://github.com/kubernetes/kubernetes/pull/65830/).
+quite a while back (ref: https://github.com/kubernetes/kubernetes/pull/65830/).

-Both kustomize-controller and helm-controller currently have a flag `--insecure-kubeconfig-tls` which makes the controller skip
-TLS verification when connecting to a Kubernetes cluster with an HTTPS connection.
-This flag shall be renamed to
-`--insecure-skip-tls-verify` to align it with the Flux CLI which offers this command for the same purpose.

 ### Objects

 Some Flux objects, like `GitRepository`, provide a field for specifying a URL, and the URL would contain the scheme.
 In such cases, the scheme can be used for inferring the transport type of the connection and consequently,
 whether to use HTTP or HTTPS connections for that object.
 But there are a few objects that don't allow such behavior, for example:

-* `ImageRepository`: It provides a field, `.spec.image`, which is used for specifying the URL of the image present on
+* `ImageRepository`: It provides a field, `.spec.image`, which is used for specifying the address of the image present on
 a container registry.
-But any URL containing a scheme is considered invalid and HTTPS is the default transport used.
+But any address containing a scheme is considered invalid and HTTPS is the default transport used.
 This prevents users from using images present on insecure registries.
 * OCI `HelmRepository`: When using an OCI registry as a Helm repository, the `.spec.url` is expected to begin with `oci://`.
 Since the scheme part of the URL is used to specify the type of `HelmRepository`, there is no way for users to specify